mulesoft-assets/template-sfdc2sfdc-opportunity-broadcast/README.md

 # Run it!

-Simple steps to get SFDC to SFDC Accounts Sync running.
+Simple steps to get SFDC to SFDC Opportunities Sync running.

 ## Running on CloudHub <a name="runoncloudhub"/>

 While [creating your application on CloudHub](http://www.mulesoft.org/documentation/display/current/Hello+World+on+CloudHub) (Or you can do it later as a next step), you need to go to Deployment > Advanced to set all environment variables detailed in **Properties to be configured** as well as the **mule.env**.

 Once your app is all set and started, there is no need to do anything else.
-Every time a account is created or modified, it will be automatically synchronised to SFDC Org B as long as it has an Email.
+Every time a opportunity is created or modified, it will be automatically synchronised to SFDC Org B as long as it has an Email.

 ## Running on premise <a name="runonopremise"/>